thinkspaces/thinkspaces-react/docs/database.md

 Notes:

 - The method deletes the User from the Project's team array.
+And it also deletes the project from the User's teams array.

+#### Project().deleteTeam()

+`Project().deleteTeamUser(userInstance)` deletes a specified user from the Project's team.
+What if you wanted to delete all the users the project team is associated with?
+That's where `Project().deleteTeam()` comes in.
+It is useful from a functional perspective.

+Notes:

+- Behind the scenes, this method calls `Project().deleteTeamUser(userInstance)` on every user the project document has in its team array.

+#### Project().deleteAdminUser(userInstance)

+Disassociate a user from a project's admin array in the database.

+Arguments:

+- `userInstance`: an instance of the User class to remove from the project's admin.

+Notes:

-And it also deletes the project from the User's projects array.
+- The method deletes the User from the Project's admin array.
+And it also deletes the project from the User's admin array.

+#### Project().deleteAdmin()

+`Project().deleteAdminUser(userInstance)` deletes a specified user from the Project's admin.
+What if you wanted to delete all the users the project admin is associated with?
+That's where `Project().deleteAdmin()` comes in.
+It is useful from a functional perspective.

+Notes:

+- Behind the scenes, this method calls `Project().deleteAdminUser(userInstance)` on every user the project document has in its admin array.

 #### Project().id()